4 Essential Steps for Upgrading Your Residential Mailbox

 Mounting Options for Residential Mailboxes

-The first and most foundational step in replacing your residential mailbox is to determine how you would like your mailbox mounted.
+The first and most foundational step in residential mailbox replacement is to determine how you would like your mailbox mounted.
 You could choose from:

 - Post Mount Mailboxes